zhrt123/diskquota/README.md

 smgecreate(), smgrextend() and smgrtruncate() are used to detect active tables and store them (currently relfilenode) in the shared memory.
-Diskquota worker process will periodically call dispatch queries to all the segments and consume active tables in shared memories, convert relfilenode to relaton oid, and calcualte table size by calling pg_total_relation_size(), which will sum the size of table (including: base, vm, fsm, toast and index) in each segment.
+Diskquota worker process will periodically call dispatch queries to all the segments and consume active tables in shared memories, convert relfilenode to relaton oid, and calcualte table size by calling pg_table_size(), which will sum the size of table (including: base, vm, fsm, toast) in each segment.

 ## Enforcement
 Enforcement is implemented as hooks.
 There are two kinds of enforcement hooks: